Package Leaflet: Information for the User

 Rabipur

-Powder and solvent for injectable solution in pre-filled syringe
+Powder and solvent for solution for injection in a pre-filled syringe

-Read this prospect carefully before you or your child receives Rabipur, because it contains important information for you.
+Read all of this leaflet carefully before you or your child receive Rabipur, because it contains important information for you.

 What is Rabipur

-Rabipur is a vaccine that contains inactivated rabies virus.
+Rabipur is a vaccine that contains the rabies virus that has been inactivated.
 After administration of the vaccine, the immune system (the body's natural defense system) forms antibodies against the rabies virus.
-These antibodies protect against infections or diseases caused by the rabies virus.
-None of the vaccine components can produce rabies.
+These antibodies protect you from infections or diseases caused by the rabies virus.
+None of the vaccine components can cause rabies.

 Rabipur can be used in people of all ages.